Farmers read a text message on a mobile phone. Godan says access to information can help farmers rise above poverty and hunger. Photo by Ars Technica.

 Global agriculture stakeholders have agreed to collect, process and make information available to farmers through tailored channels to bolster food security and make the sector an income source for the small-holders.

-Small scale farming in Africa, and indeed other developing world, is for subsistence.
+Small scale farming in Africa, and indeed the developing world, is for subsistence.
 However, a limited number of farmers are penetrating into commercialising small-scale agriculture.

 Global Open Data for Agriculture and Nutrition (GODAN) Chief Executive Officer Andrè Laperrière said yield boosting researches and other productive material are inaccessible to farmers, who are still stuck in old methods.